jgallen23/clientjade/docs/index.md

 # ClientJade

 clientjade is a command line tool to compile your jade templates into client side templates for use in the browser.
+It will automatically include everything you need to render the templates, no need to include jade.js or runtime.js.

 ##Installation